Nithur-M/work-from-anywhere/developer-jobs.md

     <div id="external-jobs-show-description" class="external-panel__trix-content external-panel__trix-content--colored external-panel__trix-content--lead-in">
 <div data-react-class="external/careersPage/RenderPlyrVideo" data-react-props="{&quot;htmlString&quot;:&quot;\u003cdiv\u003eWe're growing our mobile development team.
 Join us in building a fully decentralized, censorship resistant, privacy first group chat platform that leverages the Ethereum blockchain to enable individuals and groups worldwide to communicate and transact with one another freely without restriction.\u003cbr\u003e\u003cbr\u003e\n\u003c/div\u003e\u003cdiv\u003eStatus is looking for an UI Engineer to join our mobile development team who will work closely with Design to transform UI specifications into beautiful, smooth, performant and near pixel perfect interactive interfaces.
 The ideal person will be comfortable working on features end-to-end\u003ca href=\&quot;https://github.com/status-im/status-go\&quot;\u003e,\u003c/a\u003e has an eye for design and visual detail, enjoys working with designers as well as developers, and who can transform reused UI patterns such as list items into reusable UI components.&nbsp; The ideal candidate will love finessing UI implementations to the highest levels of quality and will care deeply about things like code cleanliness, reusability, maintainability, performance, and UI layout accuracy - as well as doing whatever needed to create a best-in-class user experience for Status’s users.\u003cbr\u003e\u003cbr\u003e\n\u003c/div\u003e\u003cdiv\u003eWillingness to both learn and share your knowledge with others, product-orientation, and making sure all team members are aligned when developing new features, will make you successful in the role.
 Status is a fast-paced, flat organization, working on cutting edge blockchain and decentralized messaging technologies in a dynamic landscape.
 We look forward to meeting you!\u003cbr\u003e\u003cbr\u003e\n\u003c/div\u003e&quot;}" data-react-cache-id="external/careersPage/RenderPlyrVideo-0">
 <div>
-<h3><strong>About Status</strong></h3>
-<p><span style="font-weight: 400;">Status is building the tools and infrastructure for the advancement of a secure, private, and open web3.&nbsp;</span></p>
-<p><span style="font-weight: 400;">With the high level goals of preserving the right to privacy, mitigating the risk of censorship, and promoting economic trade in a transparent, open manner, Status is building a community where anyone is welcome to join and contribute.</span></p>
-<p><span style="font-weight: 400;">As an organization, Status seeks to push the web3 ecosystem forward through research, creation of developer tools, and support of the open source community.&nbsp;</span></p>
-<p><span style="font-weight: 400;">As a product, Status is an open source, Ethereum-based app that gives users the power to chat, transact, and access a revolutionary world of DApps on the decentralized web.
-But Status is also building foundational infrastructure for the whole Ethereum ecosystem, including the Nimbus ETH 1.0 and 2.0 clients, the Keycard hardware wallet, and the Waku messaging protocol (a continuation of Whisper).</span></p>
-<p><span style="font-weight: 400;">As a team, Status has been completely distributed since inception.&nbsp; Our team is currently 100+ core contributors strong, and welcomes a growing number of community members from all walks of life, scattered all around the globe.&nbsp;</span></p>
-<p><span style="font-weight: 400;">We care deeply about open source, and our organizational structure has minimal hierarchy and no fixed work hours.
-We believe in working with a high degree of autonomy while supporting the organization's priorities.</span></p>
 <h3><strong>The role</strong>&nbsp;</h3>
 <div>We're growing our mobile development team.
 Join us in building a fully decentralized, censorship resistant, privacy first group chat platform that leverages the Ethereum blockchain to enable individuals and groups worldwide to communicate and transact with one another freely without restriction.<br><br></div>
 <div>Status is looking for an UI Engineer to join our mobile development team who will work closely with Design to transform UI specifications into beautiful, smooth, performant and near pixel perfect interactive interfaces.
 The ideal person will be comfortable working on features end-to-end<a href="https://github.com/status-im/status-go">,</a>&nbsp;has an eye for design and visual detail, enjoys working with designers as well as developers, and who can transform reused UI patterns such as list items into reusable UI components.&nbsp; The ideal candidate will love finessing UI implementations to the highest levels of quality and will care deeply about things like code cleanliness, reusability, maintainability, performance, and UI layout accuracy - as well as doing whatever needed to create a best-in-class user experience for Status’s users.<br><br></div>